san3jaya/agent-team-pipeline/README.md

 > Add a search feature to the users page and commit it
 ```

-The Team Lead will include the Git step and pass commit instructions to the Git agent.
+The Captain will include the Git step and pass commit instructions to the Shipper.

 **Resuming interrupted work (standard/complex tasks only):**